 Section Overview

-What you’ll learn: How to extend a CFA measurement model by adding directional structural paths between latent variables and outcomes
+What you will learn: How to extend a CFA measurement model by adding directional structural paths between latent variables and outcomes.

 Once we are satisfied with the measurement model, we add the structural paths — the directional hypotheses about how the latent variables relate to each other and to the writing score outcome.
 Our theoretical model predicts: